telent/letsencruft/README.md

 ## Quick example using Docker Compose

 Add a clause to `docker-compose.yml` that looks something like this.
-Both these environment variables are required when applying for the certificate.
+Both of the environment variables are required for use when applying for the certificate.

 ```
   nginx: